 The yogic tradition has evolved primarily out of a few primitive forms of yoga.

-Know Your Yoga
+Understand Your Body and Yoga

 Before deciding to enrol yourself into a yoga studio or online yoga classes or appoint your very own private yoga trainer in Madurai, it is advisable to learn and understand the different forms of yoga.
 They serve different purposes.